ambroiselebs/simplePHP_librarie/README.md

 The function is call `simplePHP_Login()` you must give it as a variable :
 ```
-- $email : Email get from the input
+- $username : Username get from the input
 - $password : Password get from the input
 - $userBdd : The name of your users table
 - $emailtable : The name of the email row